amipowell/vegandale/README.md

 # This chrome extension replaces any mention of "Vegandale" - the vegan takeover of Parkdale, a marginalized neighbourhood in Toronto - with "Gentrified Parkdale".
-#created by Ami Powell.
+Created by Ami Powell.